EbrahimKaram/WhoAreYou/README.md

 # Daily Logs
-Below are the faily notes taken into account as this project was developed.
+Below are the daily notes taken into account as this project was developed.

 ## Saturday November 13,2021